 The Copper Mark™ takes the United Nations Sustainable Development Goals (SDGs) as its inspiration and organizing framework.
 The SDGs are recognized by 193 countries and make up a universally adopted framework for sustainable development.
 Focusing on SDG 12: Responsible Consumption and Production in its first implementation phase, the Copper Mark establishes the framework for responsible production.
 In the future, the Copper Mark will also launch other program elements to support additional SDGs.

-The Copper Mark Criteria for responsible production are the requirements defined in the Responsible Minerals Initiative’s Risk Readiness Assessment, including the Criteria Guide which provides a description of the performance determination and means of verification for each issue area.
+The Copper Mark Criteria for Responsible Production are the requirements defined in the Risk Readiness Assessment, including the Criteria Guide which provides a description of the performance determination and means of verification for each issue area.
 They include 32 risk areas across the full spectrum of environment, social and governance topics.

 Development of the Criteria